awsdocs/amazon-s3-userguide/doc_source/using-s3-access-logs-to-identify-requests.md

 **Example — Identify all requests that required an ACL for authorization**

 ```
-SELECT Bucket, Requester, Key, Operation, aclRequired, RequestDateTime
+SELECT bucket_name, requester, key, operation, aclrequired, requestdatetime
 FROM s3_access_logs_db
-WHERE aclRequired = 'Yes' AND
+WHERE aclrequired = 'Yes' AND
-parse_datetime(RequestDateTime,'dd/MMM/yyyy:HH:mm:ss Z')
+parse_datetime(requestdatetime,'dd/MMM/yyyy:HH:mm:ss Z')
 BETWEEN parse_datetime('2022-05-10:00:00:00','yyyy-MM-dd:HH:mm:ss')
 AND parse_datetime('2022-08-10:00:00:00','yyyy-MM-dd:HH:mm:ss')
 ```

 **Important**
-During the next few weeks, we are adding a new field, `aclRequired`, to Amazon S3 server access logs and AWS CloudTrail logs\.
+During the next few weeks, we are adding a new field, `aclrequired`, to Amazon S3 server access logs and AWS CloudTrail logs\.
 This field will indicate if your Amazon S3 requests required an access control list \(ACL\) for authorization\.
 You can use this information to migrate those ACL permissions to the appropriate bucket policies and disable ACLs\.
 This process is currently occurring across all AWS Regions, including the AWS GovCloud \(US\) Regions and the AWS China Regions\.
-If you don't see the `aclRequired` field, the rollout hasn't been completed in your Region\.
+If you don't see the `aclrequired` field, the rollout hasn't been completed in your Region\.

 **Note**
 You can modify the date range as needed to suit your needs\.